hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 * Segments are weighted by the count of BAF observations which is treated as a proxy for segment length and confidence of BAF and ratio inputs.
 * Segments with lower observed BAFs have more degenerate fits and are weighted less in the fit

-An excel model of the model used to score each segment is available [here](https://nc.hartwigmedicalfoundation.nl/index.php/s/xH7rSMTsgDmqzMB).
+An excel model of the model used to score each segment is available from [Excel Models](https://resources.hartwigmedicalfoundation.nl).

 ### Absolute Copy Number Per Segment